An unlocked CPU comes with an unlocked clock multiplier, meaning that it can be overclocked quickly and easily.

 Well, it’s impossible to unlock a locked CPU as this is a physical process that takes place during the manufacturing process itself, meaning that a locked CPU doesn’t simply have some software limitation imposed on it that can be circumvented with the help of a certain program or utility.

 Locked CPUs can, however, be overclocked by adjusting their base clock speed, and this is referred to as BCLK overclocking.

 The way BCLK overclocking works is that it increases the CPU’s power limit, which in turn boosts its base clock speed.
-However, this overclocking method has some major drawbacks: it increases the amount of heat generated by the CPU, can lead to unstable performance, and the overall performance boost wouldn’t be as good as it would be with an unlocked CPU.
+However, this overclocking method has some major drawbacks: it increases the amount of heat generated by the CPU, it can lead to unstable performance, and the overall performance boost wouldn’t be as noticeable as it would be with an unlocked CPU.